rczyrnik/Find-A-Flatmate/README.md

 The user data included 50 columns of data, including basic demographic information and roommate preferences.
 I grouped message data into conversations with information about time, users, and text of the message.

 ## The Approach
+Because the app doesn't follow up with sers to find which have successfully matched through the app, they define success as two users starting a conversation through the in-platform messaging service.

 I grouped the messages into conversations and considered a conversation sucessful if there was at least one response.
 I then gathered information about the two users from the second table and built an ensemble machine learning model with four models:

 - Linear Regression